V4yukon/Rust/chapter-19/README.md

 Advanced types: more about the newtype pattern, type aliases, the never type, and dynamically sized types
 Advanced functions and closures: function pointers and returning closures
 Macros: ways to define code that defines more code at compile time

+##unsafe superpower
+Dereference a raw pointer
+Call an unsafe function or method
+Access or modify a mutable static variable
+Implement an unsafe trait
+Access fields of unions